 - Ammo: Find your favorite turkey load and stock up.

-- Turkey calls: Mouth calls (I pack a couple of my favorite), box call, slate call (or your choice of a pot call) and striker, locator call (owl or crow call is typical).
+- Turkey calls: Mouth calls (I pack a couple of my favorites), box calls, slate calls (or your choice of a pot call), and striker, and locator calls (owl or crow call is typical).

 - Cell phone: To use for communication and geographical maps (make sure it is on vibrate during your hunt).

 - Binoculars: I wear a chest holder so it frees up room in my vest.

 - Knife: I wear my knife in the pocket of my pants but some put it in their vest.

 - Hunting license, tags, and ID